Key Breed Facts

 As with any other breed, PWDs need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, dogs need to be fed good quality food that meets all their nutritional needs throughout their lives.

-The Portuguese Water Dog boasts having a single, but extremely thick and water resistant coat that can be harsh with very tight curls or moderately long with much looser curls.
+The Portuguese Water Dog boasts having a single, but extremely thick and water-resistant coat that can be harsh with very tight curls or moderately long with much looser curls.
 A dog's hindquarters are usually clipped which is often referred to as a "lion clip" because all that's left on a dog's tail is a plume of hair on the tip.
-This task is best left up to an expert dog groomer and it would need to be done a few times a year to keep things tidy.
+This task is best left up to an expert dog groomer and it would need to be done a few times a year to keep things tidy and which also means that a dog's grooming needs are kept to a minimal in between visits to the grooming parlour.

-They are high maintenance on the grooming front because their coats need a daily brush even though they are non-shedding dogs to prevent any matts or tangles from forming which is particularly true of longer coated dogs.
+They are high maintenance on the grooming front because their coats need a daily brush even though they are non-shedding dogs which is the only way of preventing matts and/or tangles from forming which is particularly true of longer coated dogs.
 As such a daily brush is necessary and it helps reinforce a bond between an owner and their dog.
 It's also important to check a dog's ears on a regular basis especially as they love to be in water and to clean them when necessary.
-If too much wax is allowed to build up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
+If too much wax builds up in a dog's ears, it can lead to a painful infection which can be hard to clear up.
 The same can be said if too much moisture gets into a dog's ear canal so if a dog has been in the water, it's really important to make sure their ears are thoroughly dried afterwards.
 In short, prevention is often easier than cure when it comes to ear infections.

 The Portuguese Water Dog is a high energy, intelligent dog and as such they need to be given the right amount of daily exercise combined with as much stimulation as possible for them to be truly happy, well-rounded and obedient dogs.
 Ideally, they need to be given at least 2 hour’s exercise a day and as much mental stimulation as possible which should include lots of interactive games.